Skip to main content

 Patent translation is among the most technical translation categories, claims drafting, technical drawings labels, the precise scope of independent / dependent claims, prior-art references, and inventor declaration statements all have to be translated with patent-drafting expertise rather than general translation.
 A mistranslated claim narrows or invalidates the protection scope.
 SiZA Global routes patent translation to translators with prior patent-drafting experience in the specific technical domain (mechanical, electronics, pharma, biotech, software).

-Send the patent application or specification along with the target patent office and deadline on WhatsApp +91-9220161774.
-We share the per-word rate (which is typically higher than ordinary translation because of the technical specialisation), working-day timeline (often 2-4 weeks for a full patent application), and a written quote before any translation begins.
+Send the patent application or specification along with the target patent office and deadline; we share the per-word rate, which is typically higher than ordinary translation because of the technical specialisation, the working-day timeline after scope review, and a written quote before any translation begins.

 Who uses this business-translation service